Having already been caught out by the ASP.NET deadlock issue when using async code synchronously

 - Don't use .Result or .Wait() - use async/await (unless absolutely necessary - e.g. destructor, domain value factory - see final point)

-- Don't used async void
+- Don't used async void - always return a Task

 - Always use "ConfigureAwait(false)" inside async library code (unless you need the context)